News about M&F Bank

 Blalock joins the Bank with more than 20 years of lending, loan management, retail banking and business development experience with several Triangle-area banks.
 He is an active board member of the Fuquay-Varina Chamber of Commerce and other community organizations.
 He holds a BSBA in marketing and economics from

 Gorham’s 20 years of experience includes credit analysis, loan underwriting special asset management, portfolio management and relationship management with several Greensboro institutions.
 He holds a BA with a concentration in business from NC A&T State University.
 Gorham says he is “excited about helping to expose a larger and more diverse client base to M&F’s legacy of service.”
-See full press release.
+Read full press release.

-Winston-Salem Urban League named organization of the year by the
+Winston-Salem Urban League named organization of the year by the Winston-Salem Chronicle.

 WINSTON-SALEM, NC (April 23, 2016) – On Saturday, April 23 at its 31st annual community service awards banquet, the Winston-Salem Chronicle presented the Organization of the Year Award to the Winston-Salem Urban League.
 The Chronicle, established in 1974, is Winston-Salem’s oldest community newspaper.
 The Chronicle focuses on positive news in Winston-Salem and surrounding area.

 James Perry, the Winston-Salem Urban League CEO remarked, “Evelyn is visionary.
 Her eyes focus exclusively on success.
-This award is a testament to her leadership, the board’s commitment and the staff’s hard work.
+This award is a testament to her leadership, the board’s commitment, and the staff’s hard work.
 We are humbled by the Chronicle’s recognition.”